Wallpaper remnants are available for the cost of £0.1/cm.

 The contemporary design has quite an elegant structured style and a limited palate based around the blues and greens of the Puya flowers.
 With exquisite botanical detail, it builds upon the current passion in interiors for honouring the natural world.
 Furthermore, for every roll of wallpaper sold, 100m2 of critical wild habitat is preserved through World Land Trust.

-(All colours are available on both basecloths and also at both scales, although we may not offer that specific sample.
+(Also, all colours are available on both paper bases and also at both scales, although we may not offer that specific sample.
 If your combo is not available, we suggest ordering the colour you want to get the process started.)

 To learn more about the design, please check out the blog post.